Dagmawi-Kebede/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 5-more_numbers.c , prints 10 times the numbers, from 0 to 14.

 6-print_line.c , draws a straight line in the terminal.

+7-print_diagonal.c , draws a diagonal line on the terminal.